-**You can use regular whole wheat flour or a gluten-free flour blend in place of the oat flour
+***You can use regular whole wheat flour in place of the oat flour

 - Preheat the oven to 350F and line a baking sheet with parchment paper.

 - In a large bowl combine the melted butter or coconut oil, nut butter, vanilla, eggs and honey.
-Mix until combined.
+Mix with an electric mixer on medium speed until combined.

-- Add the remainder of the ingredients and mix with a rubber spatula (or your hands!) until all ingredients are combined.
+- Add the remainder of the ingredients and continue to mix on medium speed (or use your hands!) until all ingredients are combined.